Skip to contentSkip to footer

 “Sustainable Healthy Diets are dietary patterns that promote all dimensions of individuals’ health and wellbeing; have low environmental pressure and impact; are accessible, affordable, safe and equitable; and are culturally acceptable”

 Indeed, numerous scientists and scientific organisations have sought to identify the main characteristics associated with a healthy sustainable diet.
-The common theme is to eat more plant foods and less animal-based foods.
+The common theme is to eat more plant foods and .

 Figure which explains that a healthy sustainable diet is affected bu nutrition, society & ethics, economy & food supply as well as the enviroment.

-The UN, FAO and WHO highlight the need to shift to plant-based diets for environmental and health reasons.
-The inclusion of advice for the broad spectrum of plant-based diets within food-based dietary guidelines is recommended
+The UN, FAO and WHO highlight the need to shift to plant-based diets for environmental and .
+The inclusion of advice for the broad spectrum of plant-based diets within food-based dietary guidelines is

 YOU MAY ALSO LIKE TO: